nishalparbhu/Boasy_PyPi_Server/README.md

     built in Jenkins, you should use the Jenkins freestyle job named `Boasy_Pypi_Package_Update` to automatically deploy it to our PyPi server (see [the section below](#Automatically))

+### Versioning

+In order to keep your versions in check for your new package, we enforce that you follow the guidelines set out by this document regarding semantic versioning https://semver.org/.

+This guide gives clear instructions on how to do versioning to ensure that it is clear to the package consumers how your package has been updated

 **[⬆ back to top](#table-of-contents)**